“An unaffected style that feels honest and organic. She truly conveys the story of the lyric ”

 — ALL ABOUT VOCALS

-Acclaimed singer/guitarist Diane Hubka declares, "I'm getting back to my musical roots, singing and playing the folk songs I grew up with in the 70's!"
-Diving deep into the rich Americana melting pot of Folk, Acoustic Country, Blues and Swing, she creates her own unique interpretations of songs by John Prine, Emmylou Harris, Bob Dylan, Neil Young, Joni Mitchell, the Allman Brothers, and Johnny Cash.
-Award-winning vocalist Susie Glaze says, "Diane gracefully integrates her jazz 'chops' into the folk and Americana genre with grand results!"
+"I'm getting back to my musical roots, playing the folk songs I grew up with in the 70’s!” announces acclaimed singer/guitarist Diane Hubka.
+Diving deep into the rich Americana melting pot of Folk, Acoustic Country, Blues and Western Swing, she creates her own interpretations of songs by John Prine, Emmylou Harris, Bob Dylan, Neil Young, Joni Mitchell, The Allman Brothers Band, Johnny Cash, as well as Traditional folk songs, and originals.
+Award-winning vocalist Susie Glaze says, “Diane is gracefully integrating her jazz ‘chops’ into the Folk and Americana genres with grand results!”

-In 2005, after 20 years in the "Big Apple", Diane relocated to Los Angeles where she performed at iconic venues Catalina's, Vitello's, Jazz Bakery and Charlie O's.
-She recorded with Anthony Wilson, John Pisano, Joe La Barbera, Christian Jacob, Larry Koonse and Peter Sprague.
-The Sinatra Society of Japan sponsored her for three tours and recorded her live CD: "I Like It Here/Live in Tokyo" that placed among the best vocal albums on the 2008 Jazz Disc Award.
-Appearing in Tokyo, Yokohama, Osaka and Kitakyushu, she "dazzled the Japanese audiences with her intelligent improvisations and energy."
-(EASTWIND IMPORT.)
+In 2005 Diane relocated to Los Angeles where she released three more CD’s, and performed at iconic venues Jazz Bakery, Catalina’s, Vitello’s and Charlie O’s.
+The Sinatra Society of Japan invited her for three tours and recorded her live CD: “I Like It Here/Live in Tokyo,” which placed among the Best Vocal Albums on Japan’s Jazz Disc Award in 2008.
+Appearing in Tokyo, Yokohama, Osaka and Kitakyushu, she “dazzled the Japanese audiences with her intelligent improvisations and energy.”
+(EASTWIND IMPORT)

-With six internationally acclaimed CD's, and performances throughout the US as well as Turkey and Japan, the singer/guitarist now turns to the world of the American singer/songwriter.
-"Diane Hubka simply will not disappoint.
-She continues to sing beautifully... balancing on her lovely sustained tones with the wiliness of a unicyclist."
+Today Diane's creative muse turns to the timeless book of Americana, Folk, Country, Blues and Swing.
+No matter the genre, “she wraps her clear-as-mountain-stream sound around the songs with consistently winning results.”
+(JAZZTIMES) “Diane Hubka simply will not disappoint.
+She continues to sing beautifully... balancing on her lovely sustained tones with the wiliness of a unicyclist.”
 (CADENCE)